JeodC/Lighthouse/docs/modding/TEXTURE PACKS.md

 - **Never put a plain PNG at a game texture path.** Game textures are binary resources; Retro converts your PNGs into them at pack time.
 A raw `.png` file placed in an archive by hand doesn't parse - harmless under `alt/` (falls back), asset-destroying at the bare path.
 If you build archives outside Retro, this is the mistake to avoid.
 - **A CI texture saved un-paletted at its original size is skipped** (console note at pack time).
 Re-save as indexed, or resize it onto the HD path.
 - **Extracting from a modded archive** is unsupported territory - Retro warns about this itself.
 Always extract from a clean `bk.o2r`.
-- **Retro version:** written against Retro **v0.2.1**.
-The flow above (Replace Textures → manifest folder → Finalize) is the tool's core and stable across recent versions.
+- **Retro version:** the flow above (Replace Textures -> manifest folder -> Finalize) is the tool's core and stable across recent versions.
+The [#5](#5-advanced-additive-art-and-externally-named-packs) additions are newer, so build from source if a release doesn't have them yet.